twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-23-transcending-of-time%zh.rst

 (The Buddha answered to the female deity:) From the beginning of human existence (see the Aggañña Sutta, DN.27 Aggaññasuttaṃ), human race used concepts of man and woman, husband and wife, son and daughter, etc. which all were based on wrong view (diṭṭhi).
 Human beings take these as reality and then their greed, hatred and delusion (lobha, dosa and moha) are increasing.
 From these unwholesome dhammas, many many dukkhas and worries arise.
 Human beings do only end up with concepts or signboards; so they don’t know the existence of the reality.

 (All these super-ignorance or delusion create the unsustainable Earth situation nowadays, which comes from material developments.
 Out of greed and delusion, man was exploiting the Earth without proportion, leading to nowadays situation of global warming.
-It is the red danger for human race now.
+It is the real danger for human race now.
 One of the weapons of mass destruction is advertisement and consumerism deceive and delude people becoming over-greedy and super-glue.
 All these are signboards which delude people becoming ignoramus.)

 Therefore, kālika matters become chaotic.
 Signboards are man and woman, but the reality of existence is impermanent mind and matter.
 We have to go to the Kingdom of Death if we are in chaos with kālika.
 From today onwards, you have to separate between the signboards (unreal) and the real existence of mind and matter.
 You all have to correct yourselves and there is still have time for it.